Spring in Olympic National Park Photography Workshop

 - Photograph sunrise and sunsets along the wild Olympic coast

-Students are responsible for their own lodging, transportation and meals.
+Participants are responsible for their own lodging, transportation and meals.
 A block of rooms has been reserved at the Forks Motel, 351 S. Forks Ave Forks, WA 98331 360-374-6243 www.forksmotel.com Please reference Green Mountain Photographic Workshops or Kurt Budliger Photography when making your reservation.

-A deposit of 300.00 USD is required to secure a space on this workshop.
+A non-refundable deposit of 500.00 USD is required to secure a space on this workshop.
 Final payment is due 60 days prior to the start of this workshop.
 There is no refund after the final payment has been made (unless we can fill your spot).
 Please see our cancellation policy for more detailed information.